lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+#### define timeliness ####

-Timeliness
+Writing Timeliness

-The naive version of timeliness is to seek a historical arc.
-These do somewhat exist.
-The “major” works across the period are characterized by sentimental novels before the 1780s, to political philosophy and gothic novels during the 80s and 90s, to romantic poetry at the turn of the 19th century.
-My interest in the gothic and the supernatural is thus subsumed within a larger conversation about the representation of feeling.
-As Clery, Miles, and Gamer have explored in different ways, gothic and supernatural stories encompass a subset of literary strategies to understand and use feeling, which exist in conversation and competition with other strategies.
-Each work must strike its own balance between exciting the feelings of its readers, and moderating them.
-The simplest narrative tracing this development begins with a naive emotional philosophy of benevolence in sentimental novels, which gets exposed as flawed by the rationalist political philosophy of the 80s and 90s and must grapple with its failures in the gothic literature of that period, and which forms a new balance though elevation and retrospection in romantic literature.

-In its broadest strokes, this narrative is probably mostly true, and can certainly be useful.
-Nonetheless, I wish to complicate it by seeking to reconcile “major” works with their “minor” peers, and by foregrounding what I refer to as the “timeliness” of a work.
-My interest in noncanonical works stems from a desire to recognize the real variety of responses expressed throughout the period in question.
-Even when one literary affective mode is at its peak popularity, other opinions are being expressed and other tools are being employed.
-[Just because an idea doesn’t “win” its year doesn’t make it uninteresting; rather, the opposite.]
-Moreover, individual authors evolve in opinion over time, and even individuals works change in meaning over time, hence my interest in timeliness.

-[Definition of timeliness: a way to resist the idea of singularity of a text; texts have a multiplicity of meanings as they are printed, reprinted, revised, and recontextualized.]
-So, for example, I am interested in Burke’s Reflections as a text which is outcompeted by Williams when it is first published, and attracts a flood of negative responses, but which slowly outcompetes the others and becomes more successful over time as it gains credit for its prescience.
-And the 1797 Elegiac Sonnets are also interesting.
+Whether newly written or reprinted to meet new demand, texts take on shifting meanings as they are printed, reprinted, revised, and recontextualized over time.
+The changing impact of works over time is most obvious in overtly political works like Edmund Burke’s Reflections on the Revolution in France, whose relationship with, for example, Helen Maria Williams’ Letters from France and Mary Wollstonecraft’s Vindication of the Rights of Men was directly determined by the extent to which the works in question were considered to have been borne out by political events.
+But time-sensitive readings, and an expected textual responsiveness for current events, extended to to literary works as well.

+Novels which, in scholarly editions, give the illusion of being singular, unified objects are nearly all the result of a more complicated and responsive process of coming into being.
+As Tristram Shandy was composed and published, for example, each new installment slightly shifted its emphasis, so that the emerging narrative only gradually solidified into what are, in retrospect, its major concerns.
+Particularly notable is the way that volumes 7 through 9 of Tristram Shandy, written after the publication of The Castle of Otranto, incorporate Gothic materials differently than the earlier volumes; rather than being one text with one interpretation of the role of the supernatural in heightening readerly emotion, Shandy was a phenomenon which unfolded and varied over time.
+Even works which were not printed in installments, like Matthew Lewis’s The Monk and Walter Scott’s Waverley, could change in content and in popular reception with a new edition.

+Similarly, Lyrical Ballads is often studied in the context of its 1798, 1800, and 1802 editions, but William Wordsworth and Samuel Taylor Coleridge seem to have been following standard poetic practice by writing new prefaces, selecting new poems, and re-editing their works for a new emphasis.
+Charlotte Smith enacts similar changes across the dozen editions of Elegiac Sonnets printed between 1784 and 1812.
+Smith’s 1797 edition, for example, includes a new preface, re-selects the non-sonnet poems, and adds new sonnets to create a “new” work out of poems which were as many as thirteen years old.
+The edition presents her as a politically engaged poet, directly relevant to the events of her day, whose radical philosophies are salient even in her earliest sonnets.

+#### bibliographers ####

 My interest in timeliness is not unprecedented.
-William St. Clair’s exhaustive bibliographical study of book prices and David Brewer’s reflection on the recent quantitative turn in literary studies both call attention to the limits of what St. Clair calls the “parade of authors” and “parliament of texts” models of literary history, and the need to account for what Brewer terms the “footprint” left by the ongoing resonance of texts beyond their moment of initial publication.
-Both of these studies, and others like them, [enrich our understanding of timeliness], [particularly as expressed in the marketing and sale of texts to readers].
-[I am interested in these things, but more interested in the interplay between reading practices, audiences, and literary genres.]
-Felski suggests that Wai Chee Dimock’s attentiveness to the “busy afterlife of the literary artifact” which “refutes our efforts to box it into a moment of origin” has produced a valuable alternative to critique.
-Dimock’s concept of “resonance,” like Brewer’s of a “footprint,” [gets at the thing that I want to get at also]
+William St. Clair’s exhaustive bibliographical study of book prices and David Brewer’s reflection on the recent quantitative turn in literary studies both call attention to the limits of what St. Clair calls the “parade of authors” and “parliament of texts” models of literary history, and the need to account for what Brewer terms the “footprint” left by the ongoing impact of texts beyond their moment of initial publication.
+Both of these studies, and others like them, enrich our understanding of the immediate timely context of literary productions, particularly as expressed in the marketing and sale of texts to readers.
+Among Felski’s alternatives to critique, too, is Wai Chee Dimock’s concept of “resonance,” which takes Brewer’s “footprint” as the primary object of study to trace the “busy afterlife of the literary artifact” which “refutes our efforts to box it into a moment of origin.”
+This “busy afterlife” can be seen beyond the immediate material book history of the work’s editions, in the interplay between reading practices, audiences, and literary genres.

-My three ideas of feeling and timeliness reading combine in the idea that older texts reprinted in the 1790s would be read differently (reparatively) compared to how their strategies of feeling would have been read at other times.
-For example, I want to know why Goldsmith was reprinted so much.
-[I look at 18thC texts as sources that might have expertise to offer, or important pleasures to confer]
+#### combine in Goldsmith ####

+A particularly interesting text which might reward a study of both its timeliness and its use of feeling is Oliver Goldsmith’s The Vicar of Wakefield, which was first published in 1766 but continued to be frequently reprinted in the 1790s.
+The persistence of Wakefield immediately undermines any literary history which wholly relegates the sentimental novel to the 1760s and 1770s.
+However, by the 1790s Wakefield is no longer competing with The Man of Feeling (which many of its former dedicated readers now regarded with embarassment), and instead was read alongside the contemporary literature of sensibility in the Gothic mode.
+There is much still to be uncovered about how readers in the 1790s made very different sense of this work’s political and religious sermons, dramatic and moving prison scenes, and moralizing love-plot.